Package manager concepts

 Flatpaks are also large

-builtin.
-They also run in the main-filesystem, but not installed like
+dependencies builtin.
+They also run in the main-filesystem,

 / |